toylim/paperwork/CONTRIBUTING.md

   - Various plugins who could be useful in pretty much any Gnome/GTK application (for instance, [Pythoness](https://framagit.org/OpenPaperwork/pythoness)).
 * paperwork-backend:
-  - Plugins for Paperwork independant from any type of frontends (plugins to manage the work directory, provide various features, access scanners, etc)
+  - Plugins for Paperwork independent from any type of frontends (plugins to manage the work directory, provide various features, access scanners, etc)
 * paperwork-gtk:
   - Plugins and bootstrap module that compose the GTK user interface of Paperwork